ducklang-community/ducklang/README.md

 At the moment that means the language originator acting as a de-facto product manager, shepherding the language between differing concepts and goals.

-The project code is young, and as such any code is welcome, however unprofessional (though good quality code is of course welcome too :).
+The project code is young, and as such any code is welcome, however scrappy (good quality code is welcome too :)

 ## Code of conduct